jitsi/gsoc-ideas/2025/rtcstats.md

-# Meetings stats with rtcstats
+# Meeting stats with rtcstats

 ## Overview